 - Does the proposal explicitly state the quoted price is for ALL LABOR, PAINT, and MATERIALS?

-- Do you understand the payment terms?
+- Do you understand the payment terms and are they acceptable?

 - Considering all the different prices, are they fairly close, (+/- 15%) or are there big differences?
 Low prices usually indicate something was missed or the scope was not understood.
 High price differences often indicate additional preparation or the number of coats of paint has been included or excluded.

 Professionalism of the Estimator – an indicator of things to come